 The presence of guns can turn domestic disputes deadly.
 Abused women are five times more likely to die if their abuser has access to a gun.
 If their partner threatened them with a gun, the risk of death is 20 times higher.

 Geller recommends the nationwide adoption of extreme risk protection orders, or red flag laws, which allow police or family members to petition a judge to disarm potentially dangerous people.
-Nineteen states and Washington, D.C., have enacted red flag laws, most of them since the massacre at Marjory Stoneman Douglas High School in Parkland, Florida in 2018.
+As of June 2023, 21 states and Washington, D.C., have enacted red flag laws, most of them since the 2018 Parkland shooting.
 ERPOs are civil protection orders, which means they’re not accompanied by criminal charges.
 “The goal is to prevent acts before they occur,” Geller said.
 “There are certain periods of time where some individuals should not have a gun.
 These are not permanent bans on firearm ownership.”
 In 2019, a team from UC Davis School of Medicine analyzed court records from 159 extreme risk protection order cases in California between 2016 and 2018 and identified 21 cases in which one was used to try to prevent a mass shooting.

 There are also state-level gun bans for domestic abusers.
 A 1996 federal law called the Lautenberg Amendment bans gun possession for people convicted of misdemeanor domestic violence and those who have been served with permanent orders of protection.
-But it has significant loopholes: It doesn’t apply to partners who are dating, only ones who have lived together, been married, or have a child in common, an omission known as the “boyfriend loophole.”
-Nor does it extend to people convicted of misdemeanor stalking.
+But it has significant loopholes: It was only recently extended to abusive dating partners in 2022, and first-time offenders could have their gun rights reinstated after five years.
 The vast majority of domestic violence occurs among dating partners.
+Also, it doesn’t apply to people convicted of misdemeanor stalking, only the more serious charge of felony stalking.

-Twenty-nine states have crafted matching laws that empower local authorities to enforce Lautenberg.
+Thirty-three states and D.C. have crafted matching laws that empower local authorities to enforce Lautenberg.
 States that go beyond federal law and require abusers to relinquish their weapons to police have lower rates of intimate partner homicide, a 2017 study found.
-And 28 states and D.C. prohibit some abusive dating partners from gaining access to firearms, effectively closing the boyfriend loophole.
+And 30 states and D.C. prohibit some abusive dating partners from gaining access to firearms, effectively closing the boyfriend loophole.

 Without federal uniformity, cases slip through the cracks, and lives can be lost.
-Earlier this year, my colleague Ann Givens reported on Rosemarie Reilly, a Michigan woman killed by her ex-boyfriend in 2016.
+In 2021, we reported on Rosemarie Reilly, a Michigan woman killed by her ex-boyfriend in 2016.
 Three weeks before she was murdered, Reilly had gotten a protective order against him, but a judge denied the gun restriction.